The AP Interview: Exiled artist Ai Weiwei on Beijing Games

 “China, under the system of state capitalism and especially after COVID, firmly believes that its administrative control is the only effective method; this enhances their belief in authoritarianism.
 Meanwhile, China thinks that the West, with its ideas of democracy and freedom, can hardly obtain effective control.
 So, the 2022 Olympics will further testify to the effectiveness of authoritarianism in China and the frustration of the West’s democratic regimes.”

-Ai was repeatedly critical of the IOC as an enabler; interested solely in generating income from the Chinese market.
+Ai was repeatedly critical of the IOC as an enabler interested solely in generating income from the Chinese market.
 The IOC and China both see the Games as a business opportunity.
-Ai suggested many Chinese see the Olympics as another political exercise with some — like athletes — trying to extract value.
+Ai suggested that many Chinese see the Olympics as another political exercise, with some people — like athletes — trying to extract value.

-Ai was asked if the planned to go back to China.
-He said he was doubtful.
+Asked if he planned to go back to China, he said he was doubtful.
+And he dismissed the effectiveness of the West’s diplomatic boycott, which means government officials will not attend.

 “Judging from the current situation, it is more and more unlikely for me to be able to return to China,” he said.
 “My main point here is that the situation in China has worsened.
 The West’s boycott is futile and pointless.
 China does not care about it at all.”